spc476/a09/README.txt

 		(Non-standard) Closes out a PHASE directive.

+	ELSE

+		(Non-standard) Alternative path for conditional assembly.

 	END [label]

 		Mark the end of the assembly file, with an optional label.
 		This has full support with the 'rsdos' backend.

+	ENDIF

+		(Non-standard) Mark the end of conditional assembly.

 	label EQU expr